 - Rappahannock Electric Cooperative

 - Northern Virginia Electric Cooperative

 - Southside Electric Cooperative

 - Power for the People VA blog – This is an excellent resource summarizing all solar and renewable energy policy developments in Virginia.

-- VA Distributed Solar Alliance – The is made up of a diverse group of individuals and representatives from grassroots organizations, industry, financial, and legal institutions throughout the Commonwealth, that share a common vision in which all Virginia communities can benefit from the energy choice, job creation and grid resilience inherent in solar distributed generation.
+- Virginia Distributed Solar Alliance – This is a diverse group of individuals and representatives from grassroots organizations, industry, financial, and legal institutions throughout the Commonwealth, that share a common vision in which all Virginia communities can benefit from the energy choice, job creation and grid resilience inherent in solar distributed generation.

 Our recent work on net metering in Virginia